 – You know that if she stays, you’ll only be able to marry someone she approves of, right? said Elsa.

 – Come on, don’t laugh! said Sal.
 Tell me, won’t you be jealous when I’m pretending to love Elsa.
-How did you come up with this anyway… Do you love me?
+How did you come up with this anyway… Don’t you love me?

 I wondered if my calculations had been correct.
 I was the soul, the director behind this drama.
 I could always stop it.

-– You have some pretty strange ideas, said Sal, with his crooked smile, which rolled his lip up and seemed villainous somehow, beautifully evil.
+– You have some pretty strange ideas, said Sal, with his crooked smile, which pushed his lip up and seemed villainous somehow, beautifully evil.

 – Just kiss me, I murmured.
 Quickly.